Jacksonville Tea StaffBad BusinessSee notes (4) ↓

 Elderly and Vulnerable Customers Allegedly Targeted

 Several accounts describe what critics are calling predatory upselling aimed at customers who may be less likely to push back or seek a second opinion.
+That is the critics' characterization, not a court finding.

 One post in the Jacksonville Facebook group alleged that a technician convinced a nine-month pregnant military spouse that her 2009 home needed entirely new ducts and a full HVAC system replacement—a charge reportedly totaling $42,000.
 According to the post, all she actually needed was a duct cleaning and a capacitor.